New results on graph matching from degree preserving growth: Potentially (0,1) -factor graphical degree sequences

-\begin{lemma}[] Let $\d$ be an arranged graphic sequence on $n$ vertices and $\delta$ be a positive even number.
-If the sequence $\D(\delta) = \d \circ \delta$ is graphic, then the sequence $\D(\delta')$ is also graphic for any even $0 < \delta' < \delta$. \end{lemma} \begin{proof} This follows immediately from \Cref{tm:M}.
-Since sequence $\D(\delta)$ is graphic, therefore the graphic sequence $\d$ has a graphic realization with $\delta/2$ independent edges and thus it also has $\delta'/2$ independent edges.
-From \Cref{tm:M} the statement then follows. \end{proof} In view of \Cref{lm:2} one can easily find the largest integer $\delta^{*}$ for which $\D(\delta^*)$ is graphic, by running a binary search on the interval $\delta \in [2,\lfloor n/2 \rfloor]$.
-However, here we would like to better characterize the value of $\delta^{*}$, instead of just determining it numerically.
+\begin{corollary}[] Let $\d$ be a non-increasing graphic sequence on $n$ vertices.
+If the sequence $\D(2\delta) = \d \circ (2\delta)$ is graphic, then the sequence $\D(2\delta')$ is also graphic for all positive integers $\delta'$ less than $\delta$. \end{corollary} \begin{proof} Since sequence $\D(2\delta)$ is graphic, by \Cref{tm:dpg}, the graphic sequence $\d$ has a graphic realization with $\delta$ independent edges, and thus it also has $\delta'$ independent edges.
+The graphicality of $\D(2\delta')$ follows from \Cref{tm:dpg}. \end{proof} In view of \Cref{lm:2} one can easily find the largest integer $\delta^{*}$ for which $\D(2\delta^*)$ is graphic, by running a binary search on the interval $\delta \in [2,\lfloor n/2 \rfloor]$.